2i2c-org/team-compass/practices/development.md

   All deliverables should have either a set of concrete steps to take to meet the deliverable, or at least one task with the **acceptance criteria** for when the deliverable will be complete.
   Task lists should be in the top comment of the deliverable, and are encoded as markdown tasks lists (e.g. with `- [ ]`).
   Task lists should be updated over time as we learn the steps needed to close the deliverable.
-  For more complex deliverables, these tasks may be what goes onto the Sprint Board, rather than the deliverable itself.
+  For more complex deliverables, these tasks may be what goes onto the Cycle Board, rather than the deliverable itself.

 (coordination:deliverables-backlog)=
 ## The Team Backlog